 The aggregate escapement of Snake River steelhead and Chinook Salmon is measured at LGR, with the exception of the Tucannon River population in Washington, which is downstream of LGR.
-Some of the wild fish migrate to Washington or Oregon tributaries to spawn, but the majority are destined for Idaho.
 Age, sex, and stock composition data are important for monitoring recovery of wild fish for both species.
-Age data collected at LGR are used to assign returning adults to specific brood years, for cohort analysis, and to estimate productivity and survival rates (Camacho et al. 2017; 2018a; 2018b; 2019a; 2019b; Lawry et al. 2020; Baum et al. 2022).
+Age data collected at LGR are used to assign returning adults to specific brood years, for cohort analysis, and to estimate productivity and survival rates (Camacho et al. 2017; 2018a; 2018b; 2019a; 2019b; Lawry et al. 2020; Baum et al. 2022a; 2022b).
 In addition, escapement estimates by cohort are used to forecast run sizes in subsequent years, and these forecasts are the basis for preliminary fisheries management plans in the Columbia River basin.

-At Columbia River dams, U.S. Army Corps of Engineers (USACE) counts fish at viewing windows and designates jack Chinook Salmon as fish between 30 and 56 cm (12 and 22 inches) in total length.
-Salmonids under 30 cm (12 inches) in length are not identified to species.
-Minijacks are precocious salmon generally under 30 cm in length and thus are not counted (Steve Richards, WDFW, personal communication).
-Throughout this report, unless otherwise stated, adult Chinook Salmon refers to reproductively mature fish returning to spawn, including jacks but excluding mini-jacks less than 30 cm.
+At Columbia River dams, U.S. Army Corps of Engineers (USACE) counts fish at viewing windows and designates Chinook Salmon between 30 and 57 cm (12 and 22 in) in fork length as jacks.
+Salmonids under 30 cm (12 in) in fork length are not identified to species.
+Mini-jacks are precocious salmon generally under 30 cm in fork length and thus are not counted (Steve Richards, WDFW, personal communication).
+Throughout this report, unless otherwise stated, adult Chinook Salmon refers to reproductively mature fish returning to spawn, including jacks but excluding minijacks.